THE HEALING ARTS

 4. Less of a remedy science and more of a systems approach.

 Toxicity.
 Naturopathy includes some non-toxic therapies such as baths, manipulation, and use of sunshine.
-However, today’s naturopathy is generally a remedy science that uses somewhat toxic therapies such as hormone replacement, chelation, IV vitamins, homeopathy, and some toxic herbs.
-The licensed naturopaths also prescribe medical drugs!
+However, today’s naturopathy is generally a remedy science that uses toxic therapies such as hormone replacement, chelation, IV vitamins, homeopathy, and some toxic herbs.
+Some licensed naturopaths also prescribe medical drugs!

 Remedy science.
-Naturopathy, as generally practiced, is still to a large degree a remedy science.
+Naturopathy, as generally practiced, is largely a remedy science.
 This means that they diagnose diseases and then prescribe remedies for them.

-This is very different from nutritional balancing, which does not require diagnosis and does not use remedies much at all.
+This is very different from development, which does not require diagnosis and does not use remedies much at all.

-Please note this difference, as it may be confusing, at times, to realize that naturopathy is not similar to nutritional balancing, although they may seem similar.
+Please note this difference, as it may be confusing, at times, to realize that naturopathy is not at all similar to development science, although they may seem similar.

 Problems with naturopathy today: